electron-userland/electron-builder/docs/configuration/publish.md

 * <code id="GithubOptions-releaseType">releaseType</code> = `draft` "draft" | "prerelease" | "release" - The type of release.
 By default `draft` release will be created.

   Also you can set release type using environment variable.
 If `EP_DRAFT`is set to `true` — `draft`, if `EP_PRELEASE`is set to `true` — `prerelease`.

+Inherited from `PublishConfiguration`:
+* <code id="GithubOptions-publishAutoUpdate">publishAutoUpdate</code> = `true` Boolean - Whether to publish auto update info files.

+  Auto update relies only on the first provider in the list (you can specify several publishers).
+Thus, probably, there`s no need to upload the metadata files for the other configured providers.
+But by default will be uploaded.

 <!-- end of generated block -->